coinbase/tg-trading-bot/README.md

 openssl rand -hex 32 # Save the output to use as the encryption key in Step 5.
 ```

-5. Set the following environment variables, e.g. in a `.env` file or in a
+5. Set the following environment variables in a `.env` file in this directory:
-   Secret Manager:

 ```bash
 TELEGRAM_BOT_TOKEN="Your Telegram Bot Token"